-Good employees are key to a companies success. value their input, provide managers with autonomy in making decisions and reward all employees when times are good with profit sharing. keep the criteria high for hiring staff.
+Good employees are key to a company’s success.
+Value their input, provide managers with autonomy in making decisions and reward all employees when times are good with profit sharing.
+Keep the criteria high for hiring staff.

 Q – How long do you stick with an idea before giving up?

 I try to build a feasible business plan with reasonable milestones and give the plan a minimum of one year before review.
 If the plan is not hitting the goals, I’ll revert to tweaking the business model with close review of marketing performance.
 During the next three business quarters I follow our progress closely noting trends in the business.
 If the business is not profitable or just marginal after 2 years I’ll look to sell or dissolve the company.

 Q – What motivates you?

 Doing well by doing good. helping people by giving them hope whether in the media or in the health care enterprise.

 Q – What are your ideals?